SemEval-2026 Task 9: Detecting Multilingual, Multicultural and Multievent Online Polarization: Participating Systems and Results

 \subsubsection{Best Performing Systems}

 \textbf{Team UTokyo Tsuruoka Lab} managed to score first place in Subtask 2 in 7 out of the 22 languages, making them the best-scoring team.
-They used the same models and finetuning tools as their efforts in Subtask 1, however they performed key modifications to account for the multilabel set up.
-They used JSON finetuning as a auto-regressive baseline, where they instructed the model to generate JSON objects with a binary decision for each label, to later use it during training and inference with cross-entropy loss and greedy rule-based approach, respectively.
-Finally they adapted SALSA for a multi-label classification \cite{semeval2026_task9_utokyo_tsuruoka_lab}.
+They used the same models and fine-tuning tools as their efforts in Subtask 1, they performed key modifications to account for the multilabel setup.
+They used JSON finetuning as an auto-regressive baseline, where they instructed the model to generate JSON objects with a binary decision for each label, to later use it during training and inference with cross-entropy loss and greedy rule-based approach, respectively.
+Finally, they adapted SALSA for a multi-label classification \cite{semeval2026_task9_utokyo_tsuruoka_lab}.

-\textbf{Team NYCU-NLP} found difficulty in the ``Other" category, and therefore implemented a heuristic based in the prediction made in Substask 1, using it as an auxiliary signal during inference.
+\textbf{Team NYCU-NLP} found difficulty in the ``Other" category, and therefore implemented a heuristic based on the prediction made in Subtask 1, using it as an auxiliary signal during inference.
 With this modification to their initial approach, the team managed to land in first place for 6 of the 22 languages, close second to the best performing team \cite{semeval2026_task9_nycu_nlp}.